Best Self-Guided Christmas Lights Tour of London (with route map)

 While this idea saves you steps, I wouldn’t call it a secret these days.
 So don’t try this expecting to avoid crowded buses.
 Getting a good seat can be down to luck as many others may join you with the same idea.
 You also may be stuck in crawling traffic on these popular streets.

-I hope this guide helps you enjoy the festive cheer of London’s Christmas lights.
+Christmas is a fantastic time to visit London, and seeing the lights and over the top displays should be top of your itinerary.
+I hope this guide helps you enjoy London’s festive cheer.
 No place does Christmas like London, so get out there to enjoy some holiday glow!